Claire D. Cronin: U.S. Ambassador to Ireland

 In May 2021, Cronin was reported as President Joe Biden's nominee for United States Ambassador to Ireland.
 On June 23, 2021, President Biden announced his intent to nominate Cronin to that position.
 On July 13, 2021, her nomination was sent to the United States Senate.
 On September 29, 2021, a hearing on her nomination was held before the Senate Foreign Relations Committee.
 On October 19, 2021, her nomination was reported favorably out of committee.
 On December 18, 2021, her nomination was confirmed by the full United States Senate in a voice vote.

 On January 19, 2022, she was sworn in as the United States Ambassador to Ireland during a formal session of the Massachusetts House of Representatives.
 She presented her credentials to the President of Ireland, Michael D. Higgins, on February 10, 2022.
 In her remarks at the ceremony, Cronin noted: “President Biden entrusted me as the US Ambassador to Ireland at a very important moment.
 As his eyes and ears here in Ireland, I plan to engage with politicians and other stakeholders.
 President Biden is unequivocal in his support for the Good Friday Agreement, a historic achievement that must be protected to ensure peace and stability in Northern Ireland.”

-Tenure

-Cronin also is raising awareness of the J-1 visa program for Irish students traveling to the US.

-“Our ancestral relations are the foundation of our ties but our trade and investment is the glue that holds us together, but so too we need to introduce young Irish citizens, young people to America,” she says.

 Cronin had been scheduled to attend the in-person meeting between President of the United States Joe Biden and Taoiseach Micheál Martin at the White House on 17 March 2022, a meeting which ultimately did not occur due to Martin's own COVID diagnosis on the day.
 Cronin had also intended to participate in Irish-American festivities alongside Ambassador of Ireland to the United States Daniel Mulhall.

+She resigned effective January 20, 2025, in anticipation of the inauguration of Donald Trump.

+Post-ambassador career

+In July 2025, the University of Massachusetts Amherst announced that Cronin would be joining its Mount Ida campus as a scholar-in-residence, focusing on the university's global and international initiatives.

 Personal life

 Cronin is married to Ray Cronin, the CEO and co-founder of Club Benchmarking, a performance analytics company that assists private recreational clubs.
+They have two children.